EverRest/test-app/README.md

 ## Set Up

 You need to have docker on your local machine to run application via docker or `MYSQL8` and `PHP8.1` if you dont.
 Please check the list of installation steps.
-We describing the case if yu want to use docker-compose.
+I described the case when you are using docker-compose.

 Step by step:
 <ul>